luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

             else if ac instanceof Grammar.PropertyAccess

-                partial +=".#{ac.name}"

-                if ac.name in ['length','constructor'] //native int, part of any_s
+                if ac.name is '_typeID' //native int, part of any_s
-                    result.push [".", ac.name]
+                    result.push [".","type"]
                     .isAny=false

+                else if ac.name is 'length' //hack, convert x.length in a funcion call, length(x) result.unshift ['length','('] // put "length(" first - call to dispatcher result.push [")"]
+                    .isAny=false

                 else if inx+1 < .accessors.length and .accessors[inx+1].constructor is Grammar.FunctionAccess
                     // next is function access,
                     // we do not need to derefence this as a pointer.
-Keep it as "any" result.push [ac.name]
+Keep it as it is result.push [fixCReservedWord(ac.name)]
                     .isAny = true

+                else if ac.name is 'apply' or inx+2 < .accessors.length and .accessors[inx+1].constructor is Grammar.PropertyAccess
+                    and .accessors[inx+1].name is 'apply'
+                    // this is apply or next is .apply, call: _apply_function(function,this,args)
+                    //hack: _apply
+                    result.pop() //take method owner (remove)
+                    var methodName
+                    if ac.name is 'apply'
+                        methodName = fixCReservedWord(.name) //main varref name, global fn else
+                        methodName = "_#{fixCReservedWord(ac.name)}" //a method call

+                    var acApplyCall:Grammar.FunctionAccess = .accessors[inx+2]
+                    if no acApplyCall.constructor is Grammar.FunctionAccess or no acApplyCall.args or acApplyCall.args.length isnt 2
+                        .sayErr "Expected 2 arguments after .apply, 'this' and 'arguments:array'" else
+                        result.push ["_apply_function(",methodName,",", acApplyCall.args[0],",",acApplyCall.args[1],")"]

+                    inx+=2 //skip apply and "(this,args)"

                 else

                     .isAny = true

+                    var typeStr
                     avType = actualVar.findOwnMember('**proto**')
+                    if no avType, avType = actualVar.findOwnMember('*namespace*')
                     if no avType
+                        if inx is 0
+                            typeStr = .name //let's assume singleton
+                        else
-                        .sayErr "Can't determine type of '#{partial}'.
-Can't code Property Access(.)" return
+                            .sayErr "Can not determine type of '#{partial}'.
+Can not code Property Access(.)" return
+                    else
                         #get type name
-                    var typeStr = avType.name
+                        typeStr = avType.name
                         if typeStr is 'prototype'
                             typeStr = avType.parent.name
                         end if
+                    end if

+                    result.unshift ["((",typeStr,"_ptr)"]
                     prevNameArr = result.pop()
-                    prevNameArr.unshift "AS(",typeStr,","
-                    prevNameArr.push ")->"
+                    // Note: generate a complete typecast instead of using macro "AS(..)"
+                    // to ease C code Netbeans GUI debugging (macro AS(..) can't be added as watch) prevNameArr.push ".value.ptr)->"

                     result.push prevNameArr, [ac.name]

+                end if // subtypes of propertyAccess

+                partial +=".#{ac.name}"

                 //get prop definition
                 actualVar = .tryGetMember(actualVar, ac.name,{informError:true})